Chapter Three: Residence

 "Let's begin differently," Dr. Patel said, addressing the full room again.
 "Not names, not achievements.
 Tell me what you're afraid Catalyst will take from you."

-The girl from the couch exhaled softly.
+The girl on the couch from before exhaled softly.
 "Privacy.
 Not from you, from myself.
 What if it knows things about me before I do?"

 A few heads turned.
 Theo was looking at his hands.

 Mateo leaned forward, elbows on his knees.
 "Choice," he said.
-"If Catalyst optimizes everything: decisions, responses, paths, at what point does choosing stop being something I'm doing and start being something it's doing through me?"
+"If Catalyst optimizes everything, at what point does choosing stop being something I'm doing and start being something it's doing through me?"
 He glanced sideways at Julian.
 "I don't think I'm the only one asking that."

 Each answer settled into the room and stayed there.
-Dr. Patel nodded after each one, not in agreement exactly, but confirming that the thing said had been heard and would not be discarded.
+Dr. Patel nodded after each one, not in agreement, but confirming that the thing said had been heard and would not be discarded.

 Then she looked at Julian.

 He cleared his throat.
-"I'm afraid it'll make me faster," he said.
+"I'm afraid it'll make me faster still," he said.

 Several brows lifted.
 He'd expected that.